-The effects of Torticollis can be lessened with Metacam (meloxicam), although there are many irreversible forms of this.
+The effects of Torticollis can be lessened with Metacam (meloxicam), vitamin B, and NSAIDs such as aspirin, although there are many irreversible forms of this.

 Avian tuberculosis is caused by Mycobacterium avium, which can infect people with suppressed immunities.
 The tuberculosis granulomas can infect the gastrointestinal tract, liver, or spleen and cause white plaques which may be visible on x-rays, otherwise the organ would have to be aspirated to detect.
 Other symptoms are elevated white blood cell count and increased liver enzymes.
 Avian TB can also create external lesions which appear similar to Avian Pox, but will not respond to the same treatment.
 Usually by the time external lesions are seen the damage to the internal organs is significant and symptoms are very apparent.
 Although this can be treated with Banacol, it is not highly successful.

 While not common, the uropygial gland, or preen gland, can become infected sometimes seen with a cheesy substance coming out of it.
 This may come from a combination of long-term illness, lack of exposure to sunlight, lack of preening, and overall poor condition.
 Warm compresses, flushing it or expressing it daily, antibiotic ointment, and exposure to good sunlight will help clear up an infection, even within a week.